Singapore: Deceased Individuals Exemption

 2. Differential treatment of data: For a decade after an individual's death, companies must continue to protect and manage the disclosure of their personal data in line with PDPA requirements.
 After this period, these obligations cease.

-4. Continued disclosure controls: Organizations must maintain controls over the disclosure of deceased individuals' data for the 10-year period, potentially requiring processes to verify the death and manage disclosure requests from third parties.
+4. Continued disclosure controls: Organizations must maintain controls over the disclosure of deceased individuals' data for the 10-year period, including processes to verify the authority of persons claiming to act on behalf of the deceased (such as personal representatives or nearest relatives).

 5. Data retention considerations: Companies may need to review their data retention policies to account for this 10-year period of partial protection after an individual's death.